by Bill Lauritzen

 Are Computers Friendly To Homo Sapiens?

-I have a master's degree in ergonomics from Purdue University, and was trained there by Dr. McCormick, who helped to start the field during WW2.
-While in the Air Force, I worked in the cockpits of jet aircraft to make them easy to use.
-If they aren’t designed well, then pilots can push the "bombs away" button instead of the air conditioning button.
+I have a master's degree in ergonomics from Purdue University, and was trained there by Dr. McCormick, who worked in the field during WW2.
+While in the Air Force, I helped design cockpits of jet aircraft.
+If they aren’t designed well, then pilots can push the wrong button which can be disastrous.

-Recently, I had to help my mother with her e-tower, which my sister had bought for her for Christmas.
+Recently, I had to help my mother with her computer, which my sister had bought for her for Christmas.
 I realized how far the computer industry has to go before it can claim any sort of user-friendly status.
-Getting set up with a computer should not be an event that should be accompanied by tears and anger.
+Getting set up with a computer should not be an event accompanied by tears and anger.

-If you don’t know what ergonomics is, I will give you a quick and dirty idea right now.
-It is designing machines, or any type of human-made device or tool, so that they are easy to use by Homo sapiens.
+Ergonomics is designing machines, or any type of device or tool, so that they are easy to use by Homo sapiens.

-I say Homo sapiens, because that emphasizes the fact that we have evolved, over who knows how many billions of years, from single-celled organisms to what we are today.
+I say Homo sapiens, because it emphasizes the fact that we have evolved, over millions of years.
 Although we certainly have individual differences, we also have many things in common.

-Any human-made device can be user-friendly or not.
-In fact, in a modern city or town one can go through the entire day and not touch anything that has not been manufactured.
-A house, a cement side-walk, a car, a computer, a glass, a chair, a pencil or pen, a spoon, etc. are all man-made.
-The only non-manufactured things that some people touch during the day, if they are lucky, are a pet, or another human being, in the form of a handshake, hug, or, if they are really lucky, something even more intimate.
+Any tool can be user-centered or not.
+In fact, in a modern city or town one can go through the entire day and not touch anything that has not been manufactured as a tool.
+A house, a cement side-walk, a car, a computer, a glass, a chair, a pencil or pen, a spoon, etc. are all man-made tools.
+The only non-manufactured things that many people touch during the day are a pet or another human being.

 That’s why some people complain about modern technology.
-We have lost our connection to our original environment, where we gathered nuts and roots and apples and seeds, and scanned the horizon for predators and prey, and have been thrust, in the last 10,000 years only, a mere blink of the evolutionary eye, into a new world, alien to our genetic background, brought on by the rise of food production and its resulting technology.
+We have lost our connection to our original environment, where we gathered nuts, roots, apples, seeds, and scanned the horizon for predators and prey.
+We have been thrust, in the last 10,000 years, a mere blink of the evolutionary eye, into a new world, alien to our genetic background, brought on by the rise of agriculture and its resulting tools.

-Perhaps some of this alienation is felt acutely by mail bombers, and by some school kids as they sit for 5 hours a day in a box and stare at tiny markings that are less than one thousandth as tall and one millionth as thick as they are.
+Perhaps some of this alienation is felt acutely by school children as they sit for 5 hours a day in a room often studying tiny markings less than one thousandth as tall and one millionth as thick as they are.